-Wilentz attorneys have been handling asbestos cases in New Jersey and New York for over 40 years.
+Wilentz, Goldman & Spitzer, P.A. attorneys have been handling asbestos cases in New Jersey and New York for over 40 years.
 We were among the first firms in New Jersey, New York, and the nation to take on the asbestos industry and seek justice for asbestos victims.
 In New York, Wilentz served as co-lead trial counsel in the first New York Consolidated Brooklyn Navy Yard Asbestos Trial in 1990, and in the first New York Powerhouse Consolidation in 1993, recovering $17.9 million and $110 million, respectively.
 Since then, we remain at the forefront of the fight for just compensation for the victims of asbestos-related diseases.
 Our decades of dedication to this cause has allowed us to gain unparalleled experience, knowledge, data, evidence and other resources, all of which we bring to every matter we handle, both through litigation in state and federal courts, and through the asbestos bankruptcy settlement trusts.

 Asbestos in New Jersey

-Wilentz has been in New Jersey for 100 years, and we are intimately familiar with New Jersey’s history, its industrial and commercial landscape, and its residents.
+Wilentz has been in New Jersey for over 100 years, and we are intimately familiar with New Jersey’s history, its industrial and commercial landscape, and its residents.
 In the 20th century, New Jersey’s role as an industrial powerhouse came with a dark side in the form of widespread manufacture and use of asbestos and asbestos-containing products.

 Asbestos products were popular in industry, transportation, as well as commercial and residential construction.
-Asbestos was touted as ideal for a vast range of applications because of its qualities: it is heat resistant, performs well as an insulator, it does not corrode and is resistant to chemicals.
+Asbestos was touted as ideal for a vast range of applications because of its qualities: it is heat resistant, performs well as an insulator, does not corrode, and is resistant to chemicals.
 Unfortunately, it was also included in many products just as a filler or binder.
 For this reason, asbestos products can be found in structures built in or before the 1970’s.

-New Jersey has a heavy concentration of occupational settings that used asbestos extensively, including shipyards and military bases, pharmaceutical manufacturers, refineries, industrial product manufacturers, and construction sites.
+New Jersey has a heavy concentration of occupational settings that use asbestos extensively, including shipyards and military bases, pharmaceutical manufacturers, refineries, industrial product manufacturers, and construction sites.
 As a result, hundreds of thousands of workers and military personnel – and their families – were exposed to dangerous levels of asbestos.
 Read about mesothelioma and asbestos illnesses here.

-Occupations with High Likelihood of Asbestos Exposure
+Occupations with a High Likelihood of Asbestos Exposure

 The following occupations have a high likelihood of asbestos exposure and the appearance of mesothelioma and other asbestos diseases: